Kid A Mnesia: Reception

 On the review aggregator website Metacritic, Kid A Mnesia has a score of 97 out of 100 based on 10 reviews, indicating "universal acclaim".
-Mojo critic noted the influence of Kid A and Amnesiac on subsequent acts that had blended rock and electronic music.
+The Mojo critic Danny Eccleston noted the influence of Kid A and Amnesiac on subsequent acts that had blended rock and electronic music.
+In Rolling Stone, Rob Sheffield wrote that Kid A Mnesia was "a stunning collection making the case for both albums as twin halves of the same musical statement ... a monument of Radiohead’s bravest, boldest music".

 The Kid Amnesiae bonus disc drew praise.
-In the Times, Jonathan Dean said it was the reissue's "real gem"; he praised the "stunning" alternative version of "Like Spinning Plates", saying it demonstrated "a band hellbent on challenging what people thought they were", and "Follow Me Around", describing it as "a brilliant song made at the wrong time, by a band who had moved on".
+In the Times, Jonathan Dean said it was the reissue's "real gem".
+He praised the alternative version of "Like Spinning Plates", saying it demonstrated "a band hellbent on challenging what people thought they were", and described "Follow Me Around" as "a brilliant song made at the wrong time, by a band who had moved on".
 The NME critic Andrew Trendell wrote that the bonus disc "feels like as much a complete album as you could hope for ...
 [It] not only offers a mood piece, but also a companion and secret history behind the making of two essential, landmark records."
 In The Guardian, Phil Mongredien praised it as "a fascinating companion piece for two classic albums".

-The Pitchfork critic Jayson Greene found that Kid Amnesiae lacked the "revelatory quality" of the bonus material included in Radiohead's 2017 OK Computer reissue OKNOTOK 1997 2017, with no "bolt-from-the-blue alternate history that redefines our understanding of the band".
+The Pitchfork critic Jayson Greene found the bonus disc lacked the "revelatory quality" of the bonus material included in Radiohead's 2017 OK Computer reissue OKNOTOK 1997 2017, with no "bolt-from-the-blue alternate history that redefines our understanding of the band".
 The Paste critic Saby Reyes-Kulkarni found the reissue disappointing, with "an assortment of half-baked leftovers".